Effective date: May 8, 2026

 Google Ads — _gcl_au, _gcl_aw, NIDConversion measurement and audience insights for Google AdsUp to 90 days (_gcl_*); up to 6 months (NID)Advertising / marketingGoogle LLC (third-party)

 We will update this table as our use of cookies changes.
 We use Cookiebot (Cybot A/S) to manage cookie consent on our public websites.
 When you first visit, you’ll see a Cookiebot banner letting you accept or reject non-essential categories (analytics, functional, advertising) on a per-category basis.
 You can change your choices at any time using the “Cookie preferences” link in the footer of our website, which re-opens the Cookiebot dialog.
-Cookiebot enforces these choices: non-essential tags (Mixpanel, LinkedIn Insight Tag, Meta Pixel, Google Ads) are blocked from loading until you grant the corresponding category of consent, and PostHog is configured to suppress its own cookies until consent is recorded.
+Cookiebot enforces these choices: non-essential tags (Mixpanel, LinkedIn Insight Tag, Meta Pixel, Google Ads, OpenAI pixel) are blocked from loading until you grant the corresponding category of consent.

 5. Your choices and opt-outs